-Each dot in the chart below was a member of the House of Representatives in 1996.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Greene Waldholtz is shown as a purple triangle. (analysis methodology)
+Greene Waldholtz is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1996 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Greene Waldholtz sponsored bills primarily in these issue areas:

 Labor and Employment (16%) Government Operations and Politics (16%) Crime and Law Enforcement (16%) Agriculture and Food (12%) International Affairs (12%) Law (12%) Civil Rights and Liberties, Minority Issues (8%) Health (8%)

 Some of Greene Waldholtz’s most recently sponsored bills include...